Nearing Retirement in A Volatile Market

 Over the last few months, we have seen various ebbs and flows.
-People are uncertain on the economy, the stock market, and their own portfolio.
+People are uncertain about the economy, the stock market, and their own portfolio.
 Perhaps the most nervous group of people is those nearing retirement.
-However, things are changing quickly which means we not completely doomed.
+However, things are changing quickly which means we are not completely doomed.
 Rather than worrying about things we cannot control; we can look at some questions you may have.

 Rebalancing Your Portfolio

 With so many wild swings, is it an appropriate time to be rebalancing?
 Due to these swings, your asset allocation has likely shifted.
 Some investments in your portfolio will gain and lose quicker than others.
 If your financial goals and time horizon have not changed, you likely want to maintain the original allocation.
 This would require rebalancing.

 Rebalancing a portfolio may cause investors to incur tax liabilities and/or transaction costs.

 Also, you may want to consider a target-date fund.
 This could potentially balance the need for stability and gains.
 The allocation for a target-date fund is based on your time horizon.
 The holdings in the fund are automatically adjusted as you get closer to retirement.

 The target date is the approximate date when investors plan to start withdrawing their money.
 The principal value of a target fund is not guaranteed at any time, including at the target date.

 The 4% rule is a measurement used to calculate how much is needed for retirement.
 It shows you how much to withdrawal each year for expenses.
 The goal is to avoid depleting funds for at least 30 years through bear markets and periods of high inflation.